BlueTeamBlake/IncidentHandling/README.md

 In this lab, we take on the role of a SOC Analyst assisting a colleague, Johny, who has identified anomalous behavior on a number of Windows machines.
 It appears that an adversary gained access to these hosts and successfully installed a backdoor.
 Logs from the suspected systems were ingested into **Splunk** for centralized investigation.
 Our mission: analyze the logs and uncover the attacker's activity.

+## Note: Some research may still be required to find out EventID and search queries
 ---

 ## 🔍 Investigation Questions and Answers